manu-p-1/PowerPlug/DocFx/index.md

 Install-Module -Name PowerPlug
 ```
 ### Install from GitHub Releases
-The latest zip release can be found under the [Github Releases Page](https://github.com/manu-p-1/PowerPlug/releases).
+The latest zip release can be found under the [GitHub Releases Page](https://github.com/manu-p-1/PowerPlug/releases).
 You can use the `PowerPlug.dll` binary and place it within any other directory, but conventionally in `$env:PSModulePath`.

 ### Importing into session
 To import the dll for the session, you can run: `ipmo PowerPlug` **or** `Import-Module PowerPlug`.
 You can use the previous commands within the `$PROFILE` to load the library on PowerShell startup.
 Run `Get-Module PowerPlug` to confirm the import ran successfully.